ToniRV/make_arxiv_submission/README.md

 where `$ROOT` is the directory of your latex paper.

 You will see a `arxiv_submission.zip` file appear in your `$ROOT` directory.
-Just upload this file to arxiv!
+Just upload this file to arxiv and you are done :+1:

 ## ToDos: